Menu

 Objective

-Students will learn that voting is a democratic right and considers if it is a democratic responsibility.
+Students will learn that voting is a democratic right and consider if it is a democratic responsibility.

 Procedure